 Tiwa Savage — "Sugarcane"

-Any Sugarcane single that followed Tiwa Savage's Wizkid-assisted "Ma Lo" was bound to get drowned out by sheer power of that song.
+Any Sugarcane single that followed Tiwa Savage's Wizkid-assisted "Ma Lo" was bound to get drowned out by the sheer power of that song.
 Too bad it had to be the EP's standout title track, which even got a sweet and colourful video from Meji Alabi.
 What a sad waste of a perfectly good bop!

 Adekunle Gold — "Money"